-So you’ve arrived here because you are either investigating SEO from a career choice or you require the service for you business.
+So you’ve arrived here because you are either investigating “what is SEO” from a career choice or you require the service for your business.
 For a business, SEO or Search Engine Optimisation is a term that you may have heard but don’t quite fully understand.
-Let’s see if we can remedy that.
+Let’s get into it.

 Now that we’ve clarified what search engine optimisation is, it’s time to understand why it is valuable to businesses.
 Below are some of the reasons to use SEO.